Vector Search Algorithms from scratch

 Scaling with IVF (Inverted File Index)

 IVF sidesteps the curse of dimensionality by learning the partitions from data.
 K-means clustering finds centroids that summarise the natural groupings in the corpus.
-Unlike axis-aligned splits, these clusters are able to naturally group vectors in high dimensions.
+Unlike axis-aligned splits, these clusters naturally group vectors in high dimensions.

 Building the index is two steps: